 Start by sewing one of the 4″ strips to the right side of the 4″x4″ square.
 Trim the piece to fit the square.
 Press.
 Pin another 4″ wide strip of fabric to the sewn fabric squares.
 Stitch.
 Trim and Press.

-You’re going to work in a clock wise fashion trimming and pressing each strip as you go.
+Work in a clockwise fashion, trimming and pressing each strip as you go.

-Keep working until you’ve sewn 8 total strips to the 4″x4″ square.
+Keep working and adding strips until you’ve sewn a total of 8 strips to the 4″x4″ square.

 That’s it.
-Pretty simple huh!
-Since I wanted my pillows to have a “scrappy” feel to them I just used random novelty Christmas prints.
+Pretty simple, huh!
+Since I wanted my pillows to have a “scrappy” feel, I just used random Christmas prints.

-Here they are shown with my Quilted Christmas Pillow from last year... can you sense a theme here??
-I’m thinking next year I’ll make a tiny pillow to round out the bunch.
+Here they are shown with my Quilted Christmas Pillow from last year.
+Can you sense a theme here??
+I think next year; I’ll make a tiny pillow to round out the bunch.